Left Behind (The Last of Us): Broadcast and ratings

 The episode aired on HBO on February 26, 2023.
 The episode had 7.7 million viewers in the United States on its first night, including linear viewers and streams on HBO Max.
 On linear television, it had 1.083 million viewers, with a 0.37 ratings share.
+On HBO Max, it was streamed for approximately 261 million minutes within its first three hours.
 According to several viewers, Ellie and Riley's kiss was censored on OSN+ in the MENA region.